ExpressionEngine/ExpressionEngine-User-Guide/source/general/throttling.rst

 system initialization it can deal with DOS attacks before server resources are unduly used.

+The setting is located at: :menuselection:`Admin --> Security and Privacy --> Throttling Preferences`

 404 Pages
 ---------

 In addition to the Throttling feature, ExpressionEngine allows you to specify a particular Template to display in cases where the requested page does not exist.
-This preference is set in the control panel at:

-Templates > Global Template Preferences
+The setting is located at: :menuselection:`Design --> Templates --> Global Preferences`

-Note: The setting is a site-wide preference.
+**Note:** The setting is a site-wide preference.

 It is important to note that there are limitations when it comes to what will trigger this "404" type Template to display. **ExpressionEngine